 On birthdays I give each child a pencil and a gently used book.
 And of course we sing to the birthday child!
 Summer birthdays are recognized at the end of the school year.
 Please do not send in any birthday treats for the class to celebrate your child's birthday.
 Please don’t ask me to pass out party invitations unless each student is invited.
 I do not want anyone’s feelings hurt.
 Thanks for your understanding in this.

 You are welcome and needed to volunteer in the classroom!
 If you have the time and desire to volunteer, please speak with me.
 I usually have a parent help out each day during literacy centers.
-I would also welcome volunteers the last forty-five minutes of the day.
-This is when we have choice time.
+I would also welcome volunteers in the afternoon during choice time.
 It is very helpful when parents are able to make a consistent commitment when volunteering.
 But I know how busy you all are!
 So look at your schedules and think about what is best for you!
 Volunteering is fun and gives you a chance to see what your child is doing in school.
 I hope you will consider helping out!
 All volunteers must have the volunteer training which is offered by the school before they are allowed to volunteer.
 Also, if you are interested in going on a field trip, you must pass a background check.

 Star student is a time to celebrate all the unique qualities that makes each child special.
 Please create a poster or booklet that tells about your child.
 The class will also ask the star questions about his/her favorites.
 I will share those favorites in my newsletter.
 When the special week comes, you may visit the class and help your child share the poster, or I will be happy to do that for you.
 If you would like to do something extra, you or a relative could come to school and read to the class.
 The children all look forward to being the star student!